algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 - **Matching Candidates with Companies**:
   1. A jobseeker, eager to find employment, opens the "Adopte 1 Candidat" application on their selected device.
-  2. The jobseeker will now see in his screen different companies that may or may not interest him.
+  2. The jobseeker will now see on his screen different companies that may or may not interest him.
   3. The "matching" process will begin, with a match occurring when there is a selection on the jobseeker side of a company.
 On the recruiter side, they must select the individual as well for a match to occur.
   4. When the matching process is completed, while the company will have to wait for the jobseeker's response, the individual will receive a notification of the success of the process.